- What are Backend Frameworks?

-Code reusability: Being an object-oriented framework, CakePHP lets programmers to design reusable code components.
-The libraries possess plugins, helpers, behaviors that can be used for other projects rather than developing your version each time someone asks for it.
+- Code reusability: Being an object-oriented framework, CakePHP lets programmers design reusable code components.
+The libraries possess plugins, helpers, and behaviours that can be used for other projects rather than developing your version each time someone asks for it.
 They can rapidly create new PHP applications by reusing the existing code for different projects.

-Easily extendable: Cake PHP provides you to design reusable code parts.
+- Easily extendable: Cake PHP provides you to design reusable code parts.
 You can reuse the codes for more than a single project.
 Rather than expanding its own libraries, functionality can be given to plug-ins, components, helpers, and behaviours.
-The cake forge site possess a plugin helpers and components.
+The cake forge site possesses plugin helpers and components.

-Migration issues: Concerns related to shifting from version 2.x to 3.x have been highlighted by several programmers, who showed that 3.x won’t support different backward compatible changes.
+- Migration issues: Concerns related to shifting from version 2.x to 3.x have been highlighted by several programmers, who showed that 3.x won’t support different backwards-compatible changes.
 This makes it unreasonable to transform their existing app to the updated version.
 Of course, we can directly use the new features on 3.x to develop apps.

 Famous companies that make use of the CakePHP:

 - Education Unlimited

 Now that you have learned about the top backend frameworks, let’s quickly talk about the advantages of utilizing frameworks for mobile app/web backend development.